 A: Spinach and carrots for a fall harvest are planted anywhere from six to ten weeks before a hard frost is predicted.
 Your crops under the hoop house should be available for winter harvest.
 When planting to overwinter carrots and spinach you may mulch them any time after germination.
 Mulching will protect against frost and weeds (while they are still able to grow).
 Your crops in the hoop house may not need to be mulched at all.
 If overwintering these crops, remove any mulch as soon as the snow has melted.

 Q: When using milky spore to eliminate Japanese beetle grubs in my raised beds, should I till the soil, apply spore and till in, and then water?
 What is the order of application?
 Is there a “chicken safe” treatment/spray for Japanese beetles on ornamental and fruit trees?
-I have free range chickens that nibble on my plants/trees/lawn, so I don’t want to use anything poisonous.
+I have free-range chickens that nibble on my plants/trees/lawn, so I don’t want to use anything poisonous.
 I tried SAFER spray and the beetles didn’t even blink!
 Also is it okay to use “hose end” oil for moles on lawn areas at the same time as applying spore?

-A: A great deal of research has been done on the efficacy of of Milky Spore.
-In Maine, soil temperatures are too low for the milky spore to take hold and effect the grub population.
+A: A great deal of research has been done on the efficacy of Milky Spore.
+In Maine, soil temperatures are too low for the milky spore to take hold and affect the grub population.
 Due to your concern for your chickens, you may want to try beneficial nematodes for your grub problem.
 The best time for application of nematodes is the last few weeks in August or first few weeks of September.
-You can also hand pick the beetles and throw them in a can of soapy water or use row covers to protect against the beetles while they are actively feeding.
-This is not practical for your tree, but can help with other ornamental plants.
+You can also handpick the beetles and throw them in a can of soapy water or use row covers to protect against the beetles while they are actively feeding.
+This is not practical for your tree but can help with other ornamental plants.
 For more information, see Bulletin #5037, Japanese Beetles.
 For your mole problem, contact the USDA Wildlife Service for assistance.

 Q: How can I prevent cedar roots from invading my raised bed vegetable gardens?
 I’ve tried placing plastic sheeting on the ground beneath the beds, but still have to dig out the boxes and put in new soil every 2-3 seasons.
 Cutting the cedar hedges is not an option, nor is moving the raised beds because of the small size of my yard.